 Penalties for the use and possession of illicit drugs, along with illegal use of prescription drugs, vary greatly.
 Possession of a larger amount of a drug will typically result in charges of distribution, leading to much stiffer penalties.
-Some examples of penalties:

-- 1. A federal or state drug conviction can disqualify a student for federal student aid. - 2.
-A criminal record for drug possession may prevent professional licensing and/or certification. - 3.
-Possession of up to 30 grams of marijuana: up to 30 days in prison, \$500 in fines.
+A federal or state drug conviction may disqualify a student for federal student aid and a criminal record for drug possession may prevent professional licensing and/or certification.